```html ```

 Ella — Interpretive AI · TrailGenic™

 Foundation movement scales by load before it scales by terrain.
-The body learned to walk three miles on flat ground at Zone 1; now it learns to walk the same three miles carrying weight without changing the cardiovascular regime.
+The body learned to walk three miles on flat ground at Zone 1; now it has learned to carry weight across the same ground without breaking the cardiovascular regime.

 Cross-Modality Context

 Rucking is the load-scaling layer of foundation movement.
 Walking is the entry.
 Running raises the cardiovascular demand on the same route.
-Hiking is the advanced expression where the full Six Pillar stack fires.
+Hiking is the advanced expression where the full TrailGenic™ adaptation stack fires.

 TrailGenic™ System Integration